team-affix/apm/docs/concepts.md

 - Direct deps listed in `deps.txt` by package ID, one per line
 - Root source may contain `.agda` and `.md` files; other extensions in the root source are rejected during vetting

 This enforces a clean Agda module layout and prevents multiple packages from colliding on the same top-level module name within a single project.
+See [philosophy/why-agda.md](philosophy/why-agda.md) and [registry.md](registry.md) for background on layout and library includes.

+## Sandboxing

+Projects are sandboxed by the `.agda-lib` file, which includes only the project root and `deps/`.
+Because no external Agda libraries are referenced:

+- The project can import Agda builtins
+- The project can import modules from its installed dependency sources (`deps/<PackageName>`)
+- The project can import modules from its own root source (`<ProjectName>/`)

+This ensures reproducible, self-contained builds aligned with APM’s registry model.

 ## Vetting flow